 Temperature Changes and Body Language

 Can cats detect when you’re sick through physical changes?
 Absolutely.
 Cats are heat-seeking creatures who can sense temperature variations that we’d consider negligible.
 A slight fever that you might brush off?
 Your cat knows.
-They might even seek you out more because you’ve become a warmer, cozier heat source (practical and caring, classic cat behavior).
+The normal human body temperature averages 98°F. Even a mild fever of 100.4°F represents a measurable increase in radiant heat output.
+Cats possess highly sensitive thermoreceptors in their facial whisker pads and skin.
+A febrile human becomes a biologically attractive heat source.
+What feels like affection may partially be thermal preference layered onto social bonding.

 Beyond temperature, cats read body language with incredible accuracy.
 The way you’re sitting, how you’re breathing, even your facial expressions when you’re in discomfort all send signals to your observant companion.
 They pick up on tension, weakness, and pain through visual cues that most humans would miss entirely.